joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/09/nyregion/black-media-mamdani.html

 **2 Die After Boat Overturns in New York Harbor, Police Say**\
 `Police divers found a 27-year-old woman and a 5-month-old baby in the water near Liberty Island.
-They were pronounced dead at a hospital.`\
+A man was arrested and charged with reckless endangerment.`\
 https://www.nytimes.com/2026/08/09/nyregion/new-york-harbor-boat-capsizes-dead.html

 **Has America Already Undergone a Soft Breakup?**\